 press shift + select to show the system menu, then turn the knob to scroll through the menu. click select to choose a settings page.

-when on a settings page, turn select to adjust the value and press to move onto the next setting on the page (if there is one) or go back to the system menu.
+when on a settings page, turn select to adjust the value and press to move onto the next setting on the page (if there is one).

 press shift to exit back to the home screen.